 Cook up a feast!

 Fancy something different?
 Then how about learning how to whip up your very own autumn feast – Catalan style.
-Dom’s Gastronom offer special seasonal cooking classes, where you can learn how to make autumn style tapas as well as typical October treats such as panellets – delicious!
+This simple, sweet and traditional recipe gives you everything you need to make your own panellets.

 If you’re not willing to give up your Halloween traditions altogether while visiting the city, then don’t worry, there are several things you can do to celebrate the famous Pagan holiday Barcelona-style: